 |

-The unit consists of a fairly small processor board (CPU) inside a rugged
+screen, a relatively small processor board (CPU) and a compact keyboard

-and is used to the display messages sent by despatch.
+and is used to the display messages sent by dispatch.

 |